 - Physical assault of a sexual nature, up to and including attempted or actual rape.

 Sex-based discrimination and sexual harassment of students by students, faculty or staff will not be tolerated.
 Proven harassment will result in remedial and disciplinary action which may include suspension, expulsion or dismissal.

-Student questions about peer behavior that may constitute sex-based discrimination or sexual harassment and questions about disciplinary policies should be directed to the Associate Vice President, Academic Affairs (“AVP”), (410) 706-1850, who is the UMB Title IX Compliance Coordinator.
-If the Title IX Coordinator cannot be reached or there is a role conflict, the Assistant Vice President for Academic and Student Affairs may be used as an alternate.
+Student questions about peer behavior that may constitute sex-based discrimination or sexual harassment and questions about disciplinary policies should be directed to the Title IX Coordinator (indicated below).
+If the Title IX Coordinator cannot be reached or there is a role conflict, the Deputy Title IX Coordinator may be used as an alternate.

 For health emergencies, call 911 or go to the nearest emergency room

 To report a crime or emergency, call 711 or 410-706-3333 or go to the nearest police officer.

 Pine Street Police Station 214 N. Pine Street Baltimore, MD 21201